anisha22s/Automating-Data-Workflow-Mailchimp/README.md

 The code performs the following steps:

-Accessing survey response from Mailchimp
+1. Accessing survey response from Mailchimp
-Extracting list ID for the desired audience
+2. Extracting list ID for the desired audience
-Finding the survey ID for the specified survey title Extracting all the response IDs for that particular survey Using the response IDs to extract all the survey responses Cleaning the responses dataframe in a desired format, separating response answers into different columns for easy integration with Tessitura
+3. Finding the survey ID for the specified survey title
+4. Extracting all the response IDs for that particular survey
+5. Using the response IDs to extract all the survey responses
+6. Cleaning the responses dataframe in a desired format, separating response answers into different columns for easy integration with Tessitura
-Accessing the mailchimp customer data to essentially retrieve Customer ID for each customer
+7. Accessing the mailchimp customer data to essentially retrieve Customer ID for each customer
-Integrating the survey and customer datasets
+8. Integrating the survey and customer datasets

-**Feel free to modify this README file to fit your specific needs.
-The survey questions will be different**

 ## **Reference**